 Physiotherapy uses exercise as the main focus to treat pain.

-With Osteopathy the therapist does the stretching for the client (gentle mobilization techniques).
+With Manual Osteopath Treatment the therapist does the stretching for the client (gentle mobilization techniques).

 Physiotherapy makes more use gadgets like a tensor-machine and has less focus on hands on mobilizations of tight areas.